wandb/weave/docs/docs/best-practices.md

         return response.choices[0].message.content
 ```
 This way, the client becomes a model attribute and we can reuse the client to make requests to the API.
+- The `default_factory` is a function that returns a default value for the attribute, in this case, a new `openai.AsyncClient`.

 ### Hugging Face model

-When you need to intitalize attributes that depends on the input, for instance when loading a model and the tokenizer, you can use the `model_post_init` method.
+When you need to intitialize attributes that depends on the input, for instance when loading a model and the tokenizer, you can use the `model_post_init` method.
 Here you can define the logic to load the model and the tokenizer.

  This is a good idea as you want to know exactly what is being sent to the model before tokenization.